Wednesday, November 22, 2023

 Deliver from the deceit of invisible enemies and from manifold infirmities and misfortunes, O myrrh-streaming Mother of God, those who reverently receive your divine myrrh and glorify you.

-As you stopped the grievous disease of cancer by the anointing of your holy myrrh, pure Virgin, so heal also mefor I am terribly sickso that I may honor you, O myrrh-streaming Maiden.
+As you stopped the grievous disease of cancer by the anointing of your holy myrrh, pure Virgin, so heal even me, for I am terribly sick, myrrh-streaming Maiden, so that I may honor you.

 Your icon in Maleví is wonderfully seen as a fountain of myrrh, astounding all men and healing diseases of souls and bodies, for which we proclaim your generous grace.